Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/README.md

 # Documentation
 ## Page path
 The path to the directory in which a page is located.
+If the page is located in the directory "landing" then the path to the page is "/"

 ## Api path
 Prefix: /api